DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Web-API.md

 #### GetStatus
 **GET /api/Services/SAB_EDIServices/SAB_EDIInboundService/GetStatus**

+A request to endpoint requires the reference number received from the import endpoint to get the status of the inbound file. <br>
 A function to retrieve the status of a queued inbound file.
 It also has the ability to provide information on the processed document’s status if the inbound file has been processed.

 ##### Request